<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 • Not built for CRM or sales execution

-Pricing: Free plan available; paid plans start around $20/user/month
+tl;dv pricing: Free plan available; paid plans from around $20 per user per month

 Best for: Remote and async teams

-Supernormal keeps things intentionally simple: show up to the meeting, let the AI work, and walk away with notes you can share immediately.
+Supernormal keeps things intentionally simple.
+Show up to the meeting, let the AI work, and walk away with notes you can share immediately.
+It competes with MeetJamie for the lowest-friction spot on this list, and it is a good fit for non-technical users who just want clean notes fast.

 • Automatic meeting notes